Pacific Southwest, Region 9: Superfund

 The Site is located in the Rialto-Colton Groundwater Basin in western San Bernardino County, California.
 The Basin is an important source of drinking water to residents and businesses in the cities of Rialto, Colton, and Fontana.

-The 160-Acre Area was part of a larger area acquired by the United States Army in 1942 to develop an inspection, consolidation, and storage facility for rail cars transporting ordnance to the Port of Los Angeles.
-Since the United States sold the Rialto property in 1946, a portion of the property has been used by defense contractors, fireworks manufacturers, and other businesses that used perchlorate salts and/or solvents in their manufacturing processes or products.
+The 160-Acre Area was part of a larger area used by the United States Army in the 1940s as inspection, consolidation, and storage facility for rail cars transporting ordnance to the Port of Los Angeles.
+Since the United States sold the Rialto property in 1946, the 160-Acre Area has been used by defense contractors, fireworks manufacturers, and other businesses that used perchlorate salts and/or solvents in their manufacturing processes or products.
 In 1956 and 1957, West Coast Loading Corporation manufactured and tested two products, photoflash flares and "ground-burst simulators," containing potassium perchlorate.
 From about 1957 to 1962, B.F.
 Goodrich Corporation conducted research, development, testing, and production of solid-fuel rocket propellant containing ammonium perchlorate, and used solvents in the manufacturing process.
 Since the 1960s, the 160-Acre Area has been used by a number of companies that manufactured or sold pyrotechnics, including Pyrotronics, Pyro Spectaculars, and American Promotional Events.

 Who is Involved